-Surely, it's just as scary to do nothing – think of all the things that could go wrong if you don't change!
+Admittedly, it's just as scary to do nothing – think of all the things that could go wrong if you don't change!
 My point?
 No matter what you do in life, you can never predict the outcome.
-Changing things might actually make things worse, or they could make them better – you'll never know unless you at least try.
-Take comfort from good old Winston Churchill who famously said: "To improve is to change; to be perfect is to change often."
+Changing things might make things worse, or they could make them better – you'll never know unless you at least try.
+Take comfort from good old Winston Churchill, who famously said: "To improve is to change; to be perfect is to change often."

 It could be that you're just confused as hell.
 You're paralysed because you don't know how to change.
 This is incredibly common.
 Particularly if your business is stressing you out and you haven't the energy to think, let alone do anything.

 You could be burnt out.
 I've been there, so I certainly know how it feels to be overwhelmed and like I can't change anything.
-Believe me, you're probably just exhausted and need a break.
+You're probably just exhausted and need a break.

-Sometimes we just can't be bothered to change because we know it will bring lots of hassle, extra work and aggro.
+Sometimes we just can't be bothered to change because we know it will bring lots of hassle, extra work and agro.
 You might have to let clients or staff go, and dread any confrontation.
-You might have to sort a fresh website or change your whole offering.
-Let's face it, change might be a pain in the ass.
+You might have to sort a new website or change your whole offering.
+Let's face it; change might be a pain in the ass.

 1. Create a mind map